perry-contribs/scrroll-in/README.md

 The popup sheet is also handled by `popup.js` by dynamically changing the UI following the availability of the URL in the localStorage object.

+## Testing Scrroll-In
+The test suite is under development.
+It is built using Mocha.
+It uses Chai assertions.
+All the tests are located in `test` directory.
+**Every test file tests the file of the similar name.
+For example, `test.delete.js` tests `delete.js`**

 ## Development

 To run the extension locally follow these steps